 In 2017, Montgomery County declared a climate emergency and set an ambitious goal to cut greenhouse gas (GHG) emissions 80 percent by 2027 and 100 percent by 2035 compared to 2005 levels.
 With a vision of building a healthy, equitable, resilient community, the County released a Climate Action Plan (CAP) that provides strategies to eliminate GHGs and adapt to our changing climate, centered on racial equity and social justice.

-To learn more, go to Montgomery County Climate Home Page.
+To learn more, go to the Montgomery County Climate Action Portal.